On the Real Watership Down

 The infamous snaring of Bigwig occurs during Chapter Seventeen after he and Hazel locate an absent Fiver, who is planning to leave Cowslip’s Warren.
 Fiver is found beyond ‘the hedge beside the carrot-ground and the source of the brook.’

-This hedge was the boundary that runs due south from the western tip of Cole’s Copse.
-It was subsequently replaced by a ditch which, in turn, was filled in.
-It is possible to see the ground markings of the ditch from above in dry, late summer weather.
+An overhead image from the 1940s shows us this hedge was the boundary that runs due south from the western tip of Cole’s Copse.
+By 1972 this was accompanied (or replaced) by a ditch that, in turn, was filled in.
+Today it is possible to see the ground markings of the ditch from above in dry, late summer weather.

-Interestingly, the placement of the hedge this may leave us with a small geographical error on Adams’s behalf.
+Interestingly, the placement of the hedge may potentially leave us with a small geographical error on Adams’s behalf.
 Bigwig notes that Fiver had passed ‘From the [warren’s entrance] hole straight down towards the brook.’
 Both Bigwig and Hazel follow Fiver’s track in the wet grass and subsequently ‘come through the hedge.’
-Unless Adams spoke of a hedgerow that was not apparent in the two Ordnance Survey maps I’ve studied, none of the rabbits would have needed to have passed through this hedge.
+Unless Adams spoke of a hedgerow that was not apparent in the two Ordnance Survey maps and aerial image I’ve studied, none of the rabbits would have needed to pass through this boundary.
 Fiver was to the west of it, not the east.
 Nonetheless, it is by passing back through this hedge that Bigwig is snared.

 Annotated view of the landscape (featuring the Flayrah area and hedge) from above Cole’s Copse.
 October 2025.